-Cellphone video of two men brawling during a youth baseball game has gone viral.
-National and network news are using these few seconds of video as an example of everything that is bad about parents infringing on children playing organized sports.
+In April 2016, cellphone video captured two men brawling during a youth baseball game, and those few seconds of video went viral.
+National and network news used those few seconds of video as an example of everything that is bad about parents infringing on children playing organized sports.

 The Little League Baseball® and Little League Softball® programs are known the world over, and the common misperception is that all youth baseball and softball is Little League.
 And often the term “Little League” is frequently misused when discussing any sports in which children participate.

-This vicious physical attack by one person on another shows how out of control people can be about something as meaningless as the outcome of a child’s game.
+Both of these vicious physical attacks by one person on another shows how out of control people can be about something as meaningless as the outcome of a child’s game.
 This incident did not occur in a chartered Little League program, but the reality is … it could.

-Law officials interviewed witnesses, but no arrests were made.
-Following a cooling-off period, the individual who assaulted the coach apologized, and the target of the on-field attack chose not to press charges.
-A spokesman for the local police department said that the league’s board members plan to address the coaches’ actions through the disciplinary board and that no further legal action was pending.
+In the days following the release of the first video, law officials interviewed witnesses, but no arrests were made.
+After a cooling-off period, the individual who assaulted the coach apologized, and the target of the on-field attack chose not to press charges.
+A spokesman for the local police department said that the league's board members plan to address the coaches' actions through the disciplinary board and that no further legal action was pending.
 But, the damage was done.
-The video has now been seen by millions, and continues to reflect poorly on youth sports as a whole.
+The video has now been seen by millions and continues to reflect poorly on youth sports.

 Note to Leagues